Deploying with Git

 ...

-Be sure to initialize the Git repository in your app’s root directory.
-If your app is in a subdirectory of your repository, it won’t run when it is pushed to Heroku.
+Initialize the Git repository in your app’s root directory.
+If your app is in a subdirectory of your repository, it doesn’t run when pushed to Heroku.

-Your app’s code is now tracked in a local Git repository.
-It has not yet been pushed to any remote servers.
+You’re now tracking your app’s code in a local Git repository.
+It doesn’t yet exist on any remote servers.

 Git remotes are versions of your repository that live on other servers.
 You deploy your app by pushing its code to a special Heroku-hosted remote that’s associated with your app.